Measuring anomalous $Wtb$ couplings at $e^-p$ collider: Single anti-top quark production

 Considering the five flavor constituents of proton we study the $2\to 2$ process $e^{-} p \to \nu_e \bar t + X$ and probe the accuracy with which the anomalous couplings can be measured.
 The variation of the cross-section of the single top production in SM is studied with respect to the center of mass energy and electron energy in Figure \ref{xsecvar} and we are in agreement with the earlier results given in \cite{Atag:2001qf}.
 We also show the effect of taking 80\% beam polarization for electron, which results in the enhancement of the SM single top production cross section as the cross-section scales as $(1+P_{e^-})$, $P_{e^-}$ being the degree of polarization of the electron.
 We also depict the varying contribution of $2\to 3$ process $e^-p\to \bar t \,\nu_e\, b$ from the four flavor proton where the gluon splits into $b,\,\bar b$ and $\bar b$ participates in the interaction while $b$ quark is produced in final state as a spectator quark.
 This process is however suppressed in comparison to the $2\to 2$ process $e^-p\to \bar t \,\nu_e$.
 This signal can be vetoed out by demanding the exclusion of two $b$ jets.
 We do not consider this process for our analysis.
 For the rest of the analysis we compute all cross-sections for the proposed LHeC with $E_{e^-}=60$ GeV and $E_p=7$ TeV as per recommendations given in the LHeC conceptual design report \cite{AbelleiraFernandez:2012cc}.
 The total events are estimated with an integrated luminosity $L$ = 100 fb$^{-1}$.
 The new physics effect can arise either at the production vertex of the anti-top in the process $e^- p\to \bar t \nu_e \to \bar b W^- \nu_e $ or at the decay vertex.
 Figure \ref{npxsecvar} depicts the interplay of the interference terms for the left handed current and shows the variation of the cross section with respect to the variation in the anomalous couplings.
-We observe that the cross-section corresponding to the left handed vector current mediated process varies as $\left[(1+\Delta f_1^L) \left\vert V_{tb}\right\vert\right]^2$.
-The cross-section of the right handed current mediated process varies as $\left\vert f_i^R\right\vert^2$ for $i=1,2$ with the respective anomalous coupling where we have assumed the exclusive decay channel of top to $Wb$ channel.
+The stronger dependence of the cross section on the anomalous coupling $\Delta f_1^L$ is because of the identical Lorentz structure associated with the SM and $\Delta f_1^L$ and accordingly the constructive (destructive) interference becomes pronounced for positive (negative) $\Delta \left\vert f_1^L\right\vert$.
+Therefore the cross-section of left handed vector current mediated process varies as $\left[(1+\Delta f_1^L) \left\vert V_{tb}\right\vert\right]^2$.
+On the other hand, the right handed current mediated processes vary as $\left\vert f_i^R\right\vert^2$ for $i=1,2$ and are therefore sub-dominant even in the presence of large $\left\vert f_i^R\right\vert$ because of the non-SM structure of the current.
 We estimate and study the $W^-$ helicity distributions arising from NP effects.
-As mentioned earlier, the $W$ polarization distribution can be a sensitive observable to distinguish the contribution of anomalous couplings.
+The $W$ polarization distribution distinguishes the contribution of anomalous couplings.
 We study the behaviour of the helicity fractions of the $W^-$ in terms of ratios of the number of events ${\cal F}_-=N_-/N$, ${\cal F}_+=N_+/N$ and ${\cal F}_0=N_0/N$ where $N_-$, $N+$ and $N_0$ are the left, right and longitudinally polarized $W^-$ events and $N=N_++N_-+N_0$.
-We vary the coupling and study its effect through the variation on these ratios in Figure \ref{hel_ratios}.
-We observe that \begin{enumerate} \item[(a)] The ${\cal F}_-$ and ${\cal F}_+$ corresponding to the positive and negative polarized $W$'s show opposite trend with the variation of all effective couplings except $\left\vert v_{tb}\right\vert\Delta f^L_1$.